-The students that we work with on Solutions for the Planet Big Ideas Days care about waste.
-It is the subject that they immediately grasp, whether it be food, clothing or general waste it piques their interest because it is something that they can see, feel and in some cases smell.
+The students we work with on Solutions for the Planet Big Ideas Days care about reducing waste.
+It’s the subject that they immediately grasp, whether it’s food, clothing or general waste, it piques their interest because it’s something they can see, feel, and in some cases smell.
 The teams below are an example of how students have turned their attention to how to reduce waste and recycle in their schools, communities and beyond;

 - O2, Oaks Park High School, Ilford – A campaign using badges made from bottle caps to encourage people to reuse reduce and recycle.

 - Fast ‘n’ Fashion, Heath Park School, Wolverhampton – A campaign and workshops to raise awareness of clothing waste and upcycle your old clothes.